 The Volcker Alliance is committed to advancing effective management of government and believes that public-private partnerships are an important asset in that effort.
-The Government-to-University (“G2U”) Initiative is specifically committed to advancing deeper partnerships between government and universities—partnerships that the Alliance believes can be mutually beneficial for government and universities and generate substantial benefits in preparing our nation to address complex problems.
-In particular, the Initiative focuses on fostering connections to ensure that universities train future government employees with the skills that will be most in demand in government, to improve recruitment of top talent from universities into government, and to generate practical research that aids government operations and effectiveness at all levels.
+The Government-to-University (“G2U”) Initiative is specifically committed to advancing deeper partnerships between government and universities—partnerships that the Alliance believes can be mutually beneficial for both and generate substantial benefits in preparing our nation to address complex problems.
+In particular, the Initiative focuses on fostering connections to strengthen access to top talent, workforce preparedness, and support for applied research, predictive analytics, and program evaluation.

 - Carnegie Mellon University’s Heinz College of Information Systems and Public Policy

 - Federal Executive Boards